adambsadler/PtG-Roster/README.md

 # PtG-Roster

 This iOS app is designed to allow Warhammer Age of Sigmar players to manage their armies during Path to Glory campaigns.
-It is currently under development, and I will update this file as development progresses.
+It is still a work in progress, but you can view it on the [App Store](https://apps.apple.com/app/path-to-glory-roster/id1614285550) today.

 **Privacy Policy**